X-Men Librarians Senior Class.

 Prof X: " We like to think so.
 In fact it's so fast and efficient that we reckon we could provide a back-up to Google in an emergency"

 Chuff: "You could do that?"

-Prof X: "Oh yes I'm sure we could.
-We're running it past them right now and hope to do a deal.
-Although after tangling with Magneto we're a bit wary of fellows planning World domination but they seem benign enough"
+Prof X: "Oh yes I'm sure we could, although after tangling with Magneto we're a bit wary of dodgy types planning world domination."

 Prof X: "That's for sure, the bugger kept bending the spokes on my wheelchair"

 Chuff: "Truly an evil man.
 I mentioned customer service just now which brings me to ask how you will respond to public requests.
 For example, if someone is at the far reaches of the library how can they ask for help if there are only 12 members of staff?"

 Prof X: "No problem young man.
 They get instant attention"

 Chuff: "Right!
 So one of your staff can be there immediately when they have an inquiry"